LastL2/node-launcher/ci/images/public-alerts/README.md

 ### Notify

-Alerts are routed to appropriate notifer like slack or discord via webhook.
+Alerts are routed to appropriate notifier like slack or discord via webhook.
 A single alert can be sent to multiple comms channels like slack AND discord.

 ### cmd/alert